jcsalterego/Contrails/README.md

 ## Upgrading

+The first step before any major upgrade is to make a copy of your markdown config file.
+Your best bet is to save it in a separate directory such as `backup_configs/`, or you will have to remember to set `isEnabled` to false so it doesn't get picked up as a live config!

 In the event you'd like to pull in the latest changes into a fork of Contrails, GitHub has great documentation here:
 [GitHub Docs: Syncing a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork)